 This simple system has given me a lot of insight into myself, my friends and family, and it’s given me some ideas about what I should do and shouldn’t do.
-For example, my Desire Nature is ruled by Mercury and I do get distracted by excessive study and conversations.
+For example, my Desire Nature is ruled by Mercury and I do get distracted by excessive study and conversations (and astrology).
 So that is something I have to watch because it comes at the expense of my Spiritual Nature.

 Many years ago I had a consultation with Gandharva Sauls (www.YourLifeBlueprint.net) who uses this system.
 It was a genuinely excellent reading and I highly recommend him.